Tech

 June 21, 2013

-The practical relevance for this was that international offices could use this trick to locally terminate calls from their branch offices.
+The practical relevance for this was international offices could use this trick to locally terminate calls from their branch offices.
 For example, when a company had offices in Boston and Berlin, making a phone call in Germany from the Boston office could be done using the PBX in the Berlin office, saving international call termination fees.

 Latest Articles